buddyq/AgentAssets/wp-content/plugins/framework-installer/readme.txt

  Fixed any unneeded dashboard notices after import.
  Compatibility with WPML 3.5.0 +
  Fixed PHP notices when resetting a multilingual site.

+  ==2.0.4==
+ Compatibility with WPML 3.5.3 +
+ Fixed import issues with Classifieds multilingual versions.